scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

 where :math:`SS_q=\sum_{i=1}^{N_{obs}}[F^{obs}(i) - F(i, q)]^2` is the sum-of-squares error (:math:`N_{obs}` is the number of data points).
 This is consistent with the observations being independent and normally distributed with :math:`F^{obs}(i)\sim\mathit{N}(F(i;q), \sigma^2)`.
 As the observation error variance :math:`\sigma^2` is unknown in many cases, we will often include it as part of the inference process.

 Direct evaluation of (:ref:`eqnbayes`) is often computationally untenable due to the integral in the denominator.
 To avoid the issues that arise due to quadrature, we alternatively employ Markov Chain Monte Carlo (MCMC) methods.
-In MCMC, we use sampling based Metropolis algorithms whose stationary distribution is the posterior density :math:`\pi(q|F^{obs}(i))`.
-There are a wide variety of Metropolis algorithms that may be used for MCMC, and options available within pymcmcstat are outlined in the following section.
+In MCMC, we use sampling based Metropolis algorithms :cite:`metropolis1953equation` whose stationary distribution is the posterior density :math:`\pi(q|F^{obs}(i))`.
+What this means is that we sample parameter values, evaluate the numerator of Bayes' equation (:ref:`eqnbayes`), and accept or reject parameter values using a Metropolis algorithm.
+A basic description of the Metropolis approach is outlined in the following section and also a list of available algorithms within pymcmcstat.

 At the end of the day, many users do not need to know the statistical background, but they can still appreciate the information gained from using the Bayesian approach.
 Below we outline the key components of pymcmcstat and explain their relationship to the Bayesian approach described above.
 Procedurally, to calibrate a model using pymcmcstat, the user will need to provide the following pieces: